-A collection of testimonies from midwives in El Salvador who delivered babies during the twelve-year-long civil war and who, today, fight to protect their ancestral role in the midst of ongoing repression.
+A collection of testimonies from midwives in El Salvador who delivered babies during the twelve-year-long civil war and who, today, who continue to care for the reproductive health of their communities.

 This bilingual edition includes thirty color photographs and five black-and-white illustrations.